For this project, you'll write functions that perform certain operations on matrices.

 So, I assume you've read my introduction and know what a matrix is.
 Of course we'll need a way to get matrices into our code.
 What's the right data structure?
 I suggest that we use lists of lists.
 The outer list in each case will be the matrix; each inner list will be a row from the matrix.
 So for instance the list [[1, 2], [2, 3], [3, 4]] represents the 3 × 2 matrix whose rows are [1, 2], [2, 3] and [3, 4].

 Write the six functions described below.
-Each takes a matrix or matrices; all but one returns a matrix.
+Each takes a matrix or matrices; some return a matrix or a tuple, and one returns a scalar.
+(A scalar is just a single number.)
 None of the functions are mutators.
 Note that some should raise value errors.
 Recall the syntax:

 if <boolean_expression>: